lorenyeung/forceReindexXray/README.md

     - Example:
         - ./reindex -apikey mypassword

+* folder
+    - Description:
+        - Optional folder depth in case you don't want to index a whole repository
+    - Example:
+        - ./reindex -folder /com/google

 * list
     - Description:
     	- Provide a list of repositories to re-index.
 Do not provide -cache for remotes.
 Comma separated list with no spaces.
 Must provide this or -all or -repo.